Connect with others who understand.

 Other Causes of One-Sided Heat

-If you have a fever, swelling, abnormal skin markings, chills, or flu-like symptoms along with the sensation of one-sided heat, this could be a sign of infection.
-Take note of other symptoms you are experiencing, and if you’re worried about a potential infection, speak to your doctor to get medical advice and proper testing.
+Infections can cause fevers, making you feel warm.
+Having a fever, swelling, abnormal skin markings, chills, or flu-like symptoms along with the sensation of one-sided heat could indicate an infection.
+Check in with your doctor to get medical advice and proper testing, if necessary.

 One-sided symptoms can sometimes signal an emergency.
-For example, a stroke often causes sudden numbness or weakness in the face, an arm, or a leg, especially on one side of the body.
-This is often accompanied by overall vision problems, weakness, dizziness, and lack of coordination.
+For example, a stroke can cause sudden, one-sided symptoms, including numbness or warmth.
+Other symptoms of stroke include vision problems, weakness, dizziness, and lack of coordination.
 If you believe you may be having a stroke, call your doctor immediately.

-A heart attack, also known as a myocardial infarction, may present with left-sided discomfort, burning, squeezing, pain, or pressure in the right chest, arm, jaw, and back.
-According to the Centers for Disease Control and Prevention (CDC), these symptoms often present differently in women, who are likely to have other, nonspecific symptoms.
-If you have a history of cardiovascular disease or high blood pressure and are experiencing these symptoms, seek emergency care.
+A heart attack, also known as a myocardial infarction, may cause left-sided discomfort, burning, squeezing, pain, or pressure in the chest, arm, jaw, and back.
+According to the Centers for Disease Control and Prevention (CDC), heart attack symptoms often show up differently in women, who are likely to have other, nonspecific symptoms.
+If you have a history of cardiovascular disease or high blood pressure and are experiencing these symptoms, seek emergency services.

 Managing the Sensation of One-Sided Heat